adjust/ios_sdk/README.md

 The callback function will be called after the SDK receives a deffered deep link from our server and before opening it.
 Within the callback function you have access to the deep link.
 The returned boolean value determines if the SDK will launch the deep link.
 You could, for example, not allow the SDK to open the deep link at the current moment, save it, and open it yourself later.

-If this callback is not implemented, **the adjust SDK will always try to open the deep link by default**.
+If this callback is not implemented, **the Adjust SDK will always try to open the deep link by default**.

 ### <a id="deeplinking-reattribution"></a>Reattribution via deep links

 Adjust enables you to run re-engagement campaigns with usage of deep links.
 For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].

-If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the adjust SDK in your app.
+If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the Adjust SDK in your app.

 Once you have received deep link content information in your app, add a call to the `appWillOpenUrl` method.
-By making this call, the adjust SDK will try to find if there is any new attribution info inside of the deep link and if any, it will be sent to the adjust backend.
+By making this call, the Adjust SDK will try to find if there is any new attribution info inside of the deep link and if any, it will be sent to the adjust backend.
 If your user should be reattributed due to a click on the adjust tracker URL with deep link content in it, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.

 The call to `appWillOpenUrl` should be done like this to support deep linking reattributions in all iOS versions: